oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-profile-tests.md

   /document/notes
 ```

+  > For the significance of the left pointing arrow character (`←`) at the end of a line in the following
+  > example 1 please cf. the guidance in section [sec](#typographical-conventions).

 *Example 1 (which fails the test):*

 ```
   "notes": [
     {
       "category": "legal_disclaimer",
-      "text": "The CSAF document is provided to You \"AS IS\" and \"AS AVAILABLE\" and with all faults and defects without warranty of any kind.", "title": "Terms of Use"
+      "text": "The CSAF document is provided to You \"AS IS\" and \"AS AVAILABLE\"← and with all faults and defects without warranty of any kind.", "title": "Terms of Use"
     }
   ]